 Children under five are most likely to be frightened by scary visual images, such as monsters, physical transformations.

-scenes, there are some scenes in this movie that could scare or disturb children under the age of eight, including the following:
+In addition to the above-mentioned violent scenes, there are some scenes in this movie that could scare or disturb children under the age of eight, including the following: